Using Git and GitHub

 When you create a PR, you must do two things:

-1. immediately make someone an assignee - this is the person who will merge the PR.
+1. Immediately make someone an assignee - this is the person who will merge the PR.
 Typically, this should be the person creating the PR (you)

-2. select a person (or people) to review the PR
+2. Select a person (or people) to review the PR

 If your code is not yet ready to be merged then you should use a draft PR.